Categories > Books > Harry Potter > A Horcrux’s Fate

 Harry’s mouth twitched at the corners.
 That sounded more like her.
 “How are they?” he asked, quieter now.
 He hadn’t meant to dig, but the question had come out before he could stop it.

 Hermione’s face softened.
 “They’re wonderful,” she said, her voice thick.
 “I brought them back after the war.
-It’s like nothing ever happened.”
-She blinked rapidly.
+It’s as though nothing ever happened.”
 “I missed them so much.”

 Harry smiled at her.
 Hearing her say it made something settle in him.
 For a moment he felt steadier.
-He remembered how she’d wiped their memories to protect them.
-Remembered the terrible silence when she’d talked about it, the heartbreak buried just beneath her logic.
+He remembered how she had wiped their memories to protect them, the terrible silence when she’d talked about it, the heartbreak buried just beneath her logic.
 She had risked everything for them, for all of them.

 “You did the right thing,” he murmured.